ypan98/TUM/README.md

 # TUM - M.Sc Informatics Courseworks

-Compilation of course material and exercise code collected during the master studies.
+Collection of teaching material and exercise code of courses taken during the study.